Performance Comparison

 Poly Fill or stroke a polygon consisting of N vertices by using a non-zero or even-odd fill rule.
 Vertices are random, which means that many of them would self-intersect, especially when N increases.
 This test was designed to stress the rasterizer and shows its robustness.

-World Fill or stroke a world data, which is the same figure as shown on Blend2D homepage, at various sizes.
+World Fill or stroke a world data.
 This is a real world example that reveals the performance of rendering complex vector art.
-The world data is stored in a single path and contains only polygons (no curves).
+World data is stored in a single path and contains only polygons (no curves).

 The following table describes the meaning of styles used by bl_bench: